bitquery/graphql-docs/docs/Examples/Transactions/transaction-api.md

 The `rawTx` field contains complete information encoded including Source Channel,Receiver Address,Memo,auth_info,signer and so on.

-## Get Daily Unique Senders/ Receivers
+## Count Unique Ethereum Transaction Senders and Receivers on One Date

 In the below query , we are querying for the distinct count of senders and receivers who made transactions on a specific date by using the `uniq` filter and aliasing `uniq: senders` and `uniq: receivers`.